sassafrastech/redmine/README.md

 1. Load the defaults via <http://localhost:3000/admin>

+### Local dev

+1. Watch for changes with `bundle exec rerun --dir app,config,plugins,public rails s -- -e production`
+    - Note: if you try to refresh the page before it's ready you'll break things and see `Cannot GET /route`; simply restart the server in this case (hotkey: `r`)

 ### Copying data

 If you want to mirror the live database, download a dump and then: